 Proxy Port is the port the HTTP proxy server will listen on.
 Default is 3128.

 Transparent Proxy can be enabled to make the proxy act as a transparent proxy.
 It’s disabled by default.
 The transparent proxy will redirect any traffic to port 80 on the Proxy Interface to Squid.

 Enabled can be changed to enable or disable HTTPS.
 It’s disabled by default.

 Proxy Port is the port the HTTPS proxy server will listen on.
 Default is 3129.

 Transparent Proxy can be enabled to to make the proxy act as a transparent proxy.
 It’s disabled by default.
 The transparent proxy will redirect any traffic to port 443 on the Proxy Interface to Squid.
-Since traffic is encrypted and the Transparent Procy of VT AIR does not do a Man in the Middle Attack the desired information are obtained from looking at the connection start and extract IPs and the SNI field.
+Since traffic is encrypted and the Transparent Proxy of VT AIR does not do a Man in the Middle Attack the desired information are obtained from looking at the connection start and extracted IPs and the SNI field.
 This leaves the client without warnings about the connection while obtaining enough information to evaluate HTTP Access rules.

 Certificate can be configured which certificate will be used.

 Hard Disk Cache Size is the amount of disk space to use in megabytes.
 The default is 100 MB.